-The families of Orleans and Condé, being united by interest, made a jest of that surly look from which Beaufort's cabal were termed "The Importants," and at the same time artfully made use of the grand appearance which Beaufort (like those who carry more sail than ballast) never failed to assume upon the most trifling occasions.
-His counsels were unseasonable, his meetings to no purpose, and even his hunting matches r Henry de Bourbon, the second of that name, died 1646, during the Regency.
+The families of Orleans and Conde, being united by interest, made a jest of that surly look from which Beaufort's cabal were termed "The Importants," and at the same time artfully made use of the grand appearance which Beaufort (like those who carry more sail than ballast) never failed to assume upon the most trifling occasions.
+His counsels were unseasonable, his meetings to no purpose, and even his hunting matches became mysterious.
+In short, Beaufort was arrested at the Louvre by a captain of the Queen's Guards, and carried on the